ku-nlp/jumanpp/README.md

 Download the package from [Releases](https://github.com/ku-nlp/jumanpp/releases)

-**Important**: Only the package distribution contains a pretrained model and can be used for analysis.
-The current git version is not compatible with the models of 2.0-rc1 and 2.0-rc2.

 ```bash
 $ tar xf jumanpp-<version>.tar.xz # decompress the package
 $ cd jumanpp-<version> # move into the directory